 Soon afterwards, Beckett writes that Henry Nestlé and Daniel Peter added condensed milk formula to create the milk chocolate that is today popular across the world.

 At this point in time, chocolate was still gritty.
-However, in 1880, Rodolphe Lindt invented the conche, a tool to create smoother and less astringent chocolate, according to Beckett.
-Conching remains a major stage in the chocolate production to this day.
+However, in 1880, Rodolphe Lindt invented the conche, a tool to create smoother and less astringent chocolate.
+Conching remains a major stage in chocolate production to this day.

 Companies like Mars and Hershey soon followed, and the world of commodity-grade chocolate had arrived.